thaisbeham/RE_Lime_evaluation/README.md

 * Repeat the process until the similarity is lowest possible but above 0.5, or after 5 iterations.
 Outputs the perturbed sentence.
 * Calculate the explanation for the original and perturbed sentence, and compare the results using RBO.
 If RBO < 0.5, the "attack" was successful, meaning that the perturbed sentence performed significantly differently from the original one.
 * With the function rate_succeful_attackss, repeat the above steps for several sentences and get the percentage of successful attacks.
-### Intuitiveness
-It is a qualitative metric that analyzes whether the selected features by LIME are reasonable with reality.
-It means that the features should agree with human intuition about the class output.
-In other words, is evaluated to which degree the rationals agree with the relation class.